tus/tus-resumable-upload-protocol/protocol.md

 #### Example

-After creating a new upload using the file creation extension, 100 bytes are uploaded.
+After creating a new upload using the [File Creation](#file-creation) extension, 100 bytes are uploaded.
 The next request transfers additional 100 bytes and the total entity length.
 In the end of this example the server knows that the resource will have a size of 300 bytes but only the first 200 are transferred.